Toys Are Not for Children: Plot

 Jamie Godard is a naive, emotionally-stunted young woman who was raised by her single mother, Edna, after her philandering father abandoned their family.
 Though her father was absent, he frequently sent Jamie toys, which she became fixated on, developing a concurrent father complex.
 As an adult, Jamie works in a toy store in upstate New York.
 She marries her co-worker, Charlie Belmond, but finds herself unable to consummate their marriage; Charlie is disturbed by Jamie's obsession with the various toys she has accumulated from her father.

 At the toy store, Jamie meets Pearl Valdi, a middle-aged store patron from Manhattan who purchases a toy oven for her daughter.
 The two strike a conversation, and Pearl offers to meet with Jamie during her next visit to the city.
 Jamie is impervious to the fact that Pearl is in fact a prostitute, though Edna suspects Pearl is one of the women that her husband had relations with.
 When Edna finds that Jamie has visited Pearl, she throws her out of the house.
 During one of her visits to Pearl's, Pearl's pimp, Eddie, attempts to rape Jamie, but Pearl saves her.
 Later, frustrated by Jamie's lack of intimacy, Charlie goes to a local bar to pursue sex, but is spotted by his and Jamie's boss, who chastises him for flirting with other women.

 Pearl finally reveals to Jamie that she is a prostitute, and admits to knowing Jamie's father, who was one of her johns.
 After moving in with Pearl and Eddie, Jamie reluctantly agrees to allow Eddie to take her virginity in Pearl's absence, during which the two engage in sexual roleplay in which Jamie refers to Eddie as her "daddy".
-After, Eddie appoints Jamie as a new one of his prostitutes, much to Pearl's upset, as she feels protective of her.
+After, Eddie appoints Jamie as one of his new prostitutes, much to Pearl's upset, as she feels protective of her.
 Charlie visits Edna seeking Jamie's whereabouts; Edna gives him Pearl's address, and dismisses Jamie, telling him she has disowned her.